Polk Township, Atchison County, Missouri

-Polk Township is one of eleven townships in Atchison County, Missouri, United States.
-As of the 2010 census, its population was 226.
+Polk Township is a township in Atchison County, Missouri, United States.
+At the 2020 census, its population was 211.

-Polk Township was established in 1845, and named after President James K. Polk.
+Polk Township was established in 1845 and was one of the five original townships in Atchison County.
+It was named after President James K. Polk.

 Geography

 Polk Township covers an area of and contains no incorporated settlements.
 It contains six cemeteries: High Creek, Linden, St. John's Lutheran, Grange Hall, Noblitt-gibson, and Steiner.

 The streams of McElroy Creek, High Creek, West High Creek, and Hall Branch run through this township.